Brad Feldman: Business career

 Feldman works as the Executive Producer for Kraft Sports + Entertainment's Revolution telecasts, and previously held several other titles in the Kraft organization's broadcasting and communications departments.
 Feldman also co-founded Sala USA, the American distributor of Munich futsal shoes, with former player Ilija Stolica.

 Personal life

 Feldman lives in Massachusetts and is married to Elizabeth Graham.
-Their daughter, Miriam Ames Feldman, studies philosophy, politics, and economics at New College at the University of Oxford.
+They have one daughter.
 Graham is the Chief Operating Officer at Indigo AG.
 Feldman served on advisory boards for Grassroot Soccer and the Kicking & Screening soccer film festival and participated in the March of the Living at Auschwitz in Poland with Revolution and Chelsea FC staff.